Margaret Sanger on Abortion in Her Own Words

 This article is trying to do what the Baroness Ishimoto tried to do so many decades ago, i.e., correct public perception of Margaret Sanger’s work.
 Much as the young doctor mistranslated what Margaret Sanger was advocating for as abortion instead of contraception, so too is use of her legacy as advocacy for abortion a misappropriation.
 Indeed, this misappropriation would, if Margaret Sanger were alive today, “distress her intensely.”

 Margaret Sanger’s published books are in the public domain.
-Many are freely available from Project Gutenberg, from Google Books, or from public or university libraries.
+Many are freely available from Project Gutenberg or from public libraries.
 Most of the discussion of abortion in Margaret Sanger: an autobiography is already included in this article.
 Small portions of “Woman’s Struggle for Freedom” and “Contraceptives or Abortion,” the second and tenth chapters of Woman and the New Race, respectively, are included in this article, but the rest of those chapters include substantial discussion of abortion.

 New York University maintains a Margaret Sanger Papers Project and have made a portion of their collection available online.
 This was used as a source for most of the periodical articles authored by Margaret Sanger cited herein.